Have Questions? 888-508-6572

 Cons:

-• Susceptible to crackling, blistering, and lifting in extreme weather
+• Susceptible to cracking, blistering, and lifting in extreme weather

 • Not the most environmentally friendly option